julimontoto/guanin/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Contact:juli.mlouzao@gmail.com | GENVIP - GENPOB
+Contact: juli.mlouzao@gmail.com | GENVIP - GENPOB
 Instituto de Investigación Sanitaria de Santiago de Compostela.
 Complejo Hospitalario Universitario de Santiago de Compostela.